SURFscz/SRAMsync/README.md

 ### DummyEventandler

 This the most basic implementation of an EventHandler class.
-All is does is print an informative message, which shows up when the loglevel is set to DEBUG.
+All it does is print an informative message, which shows up when the loglevel is set to DEBUG.

 A configuration could be passed at creation time and it will be printed out